seanbutler/Seeds/ThrowingThings/article.md

 _ISS Earth Observations experiment and Image Science &amp; Analysis Group, Johnson Space Center.
 Public domain via Wikimedia Commons_

-Algorithms producing realistic landscapes, are complex and computationally expensive.
-Lets build approximations which are lightweight customisable, flexible and easy to understand?
-The maths involved is simple trigonometry and random numbers.
+Producing authentic landscapes is complex and computationally expensive.
+Instead approximations are lightweight, customisable, flexible and easier to understand.
+The maths is simple trigonometry and random numbers.
 Metaphorical physical simulations (even algebraic ones) close the Gulf of Execution commonly associated with complex procedural systems.

-[^MANGLE]: I'm just going to call all the value noise systems Perlin noise avoid sentence mangling.
+[^MANGLE]: Lets call all these value noise systems Perlin noise to avoid sentence mangling.

-[^BLASPHEMY]: A better procedural blasphemy might be an 'electric sinner'.
-Use AI, logic and natural language processing to codify the core rule set from a religious text.
-Build a machine to break those rules (in thought, by visualising them, then perhaps automatically tweeting the images, by communication by inciting others to commit sin and finally in action, would need a robot for this one).
-Is it possible to carry out any of these activities without committing a sin oneself?
-I suppose we could consider it educational or somewhat like a morality play. (some might say that video games are already doing this)
+[^BLASPHEMY]: An 'electric sinner' could use AI, and NLP to codify the rules of religious texts.
+Build a machine to break those rules perhaps automatically tweeting results.
+Maybe inciting others to commit sin and finally in action.
+Somewhat like a morality play (some might say that video games are already doing this better anyway).